ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a WordPress site for work.

-**Thoughts:** Today, worked on and completed a WordPress site for work that required a lot of custom CSS.
+**Thoughts:** Today, I worked on and completed a WordPress site for work that required a lot of custom CSS.

+### Day 45: 11 October 2018

+**Today's Progress**: Worked on 2 WordPress sites for work.

+**Thoughts:** Today, I worked on and completed 2 WordPress sites for work that required a lot of custom CSS.